JuliaGNI/GeometricMachineLearning.jl/docs/src/architectures/symplectic_autoencoder.md

 Main.include_graphics("../tikz/symplectic_autoencoder_architecture"; width = .6, caption = raw"Example of a symplectic autoencoder.
 The SympNet layers are in green, the PSD-like layers are in blue. ") # hide
 ```

 In this figure we have the following configuration: `n_encoder_blocks` is two, `n_encoder_layers` is four, `n_decoder_blocks` is three and `n_decoder_layers` is two.
-For a full dimension of 100 and a reduced dimension of ten you can build such an instance of a symplectic autoencoder by calling:
+For a full dimension of 100 and a reduced dimension of ten we can build such an instance of a symplectic autoencoder by calling:

 ```@example sae
 using GeometricMachineLearning